peter-facko/PPnetwork/README.md

 The library also offers a class for serialization of some types to Streams.

-The SimpleSerializerStream supports reading and writing these types to a Stream:
+The SimpleSerializerStream supports reading and writing of these types to a Stream:
 * `int`
 * `string`
 * `IPAddress`